knighthawk0811/jpnp_wp_version/version_8_plugin_include_post_by/readme.txt

 == Changelog ==

+= 0.2.181214 =
+* tested and functional

 = 0.1.181213 =
-self contained code, not reliant on functions from outside WP core
+* self contained code, not reliant on functions from outside WP core

 = 0.1.181212 =
 FPL